pandas DataFrames

 sample12 KO typeB 3 mus musculus None

-1. Assign the value male to rows where the replicate column has a value of 2 or 3.
+1. Assign the value male to rows where the replicate column has a value other than 1.

 # Assign "male" to rows where replicate is not 1